syncfusion-content/wpf-docs/wpf/PdfViewer/Working-with-Hyperlinks.md

 ## How to retrieve the clicked URI from PDF viewer?

 We can get the URI which is clicked in the PDF viewer control from the AnnotEventArgs which is passed as a parameter of the HyperlinkClicked event.
-Please refer the below exemple for more details.
+Please refer the below example for more details.

 We can navigate to different URL irrespective of the URI clicked in the PDF viewer.
 Please refer the below example for more details.

 {% tabs %}
 {% highlight c# %}

-// Hooks the event handler for `Hyperlinkclicked` event.
+// Hooks the event handler for `HyperlinkClicked` event.
 pdfViewerControl.HyperlinkClicked += PdfViewerControl_HyperlinkClicked;

 public void PdfViewerControl_HyperlinkClicked(object sender, AnnotEventArgs e)